pouchdb-community/relational-pouch/README.md

 If an `id` isn't found, it's simply not returned.
 Notice that above, there is no object with an `id` of `3`.

-`find` results are returned unordered.
+`find` results are always returned ordered by id.
 The order of your `ids` array will not necessarily be reflected in the returned array of objects.

 ### db.rel.del(type, object)